Anne-Catherine’s MAP journey between inseminations and IVF

 Discover Anne-Catherine’s sincere and touching story that inspires us with so much courage and determination!

-PMA illustration by Camille Van Belle
+Illustration PMA de Camille Van Belle

-Illustration: Camille Van Belle
+Illustration : Camille Van Belle

 Anne-Catherine, can you present yourself in a few words?